Share to: share facebook share twitter share wa share telegram print page

 One can allow more than one basic polygon.
 The possibilities are so numerous that the exercise seems pointless, unless extra requirements are brought in.
 For example, the Penrose tiles define extra rules for joining edges, resulting in interesting polyforms with a kind of pentagonal symmetry.

 When the base form is a polygon that tiles the plane, rule 1 may be broken.
-For instance, squares may be joined orthogonally at vertices, as well as at edges, to form hinged/pseudo-polyominos, also known as polyplets or polykings.[1]
+For instance, squares may be joined orthogonally at vertices, as well as at edges, to form hinged/pseudo-polyominoes, also known as polyplets or polykings.[1]

 Types and applications